Ritesh-456/Cafe-managment-system/README.md

-# ☕ Bhakti's Cafe Management System
+# ☕ Dill Khus Cafe Management System

 This is a complete **Streamlit-based Café Management App** that allows users to:
 - Place orders from a time-sensitive menu (Day / Evening)